 - Dumb Blonde: Averted, generally.
 Jo is shown to be a bit of a ditz at times, but she's usually intelligent enough to recognise it.
-When Chrissy opines that Robin only sees women as "brainless sex objects", Jo pipes up with a very Genre Savvy "You leave me out of this!".
+When Chrissy opines that Robin only sees women as "helpless, feather-brained sex objects", Jo pipes up with a very Genre Savvy "Leave me out of this!".

 - Embarrassing Middle Name: Robin's middle name is revealed to be "Oswald".
 Chrissy delights in pointing out to him that this makes his initials "rot".

 - Everyone Loves Blondes: Although Jo's obviously got a lot of appeal, the series actually subverts the stereotype by showing that Robin is (usually) far more interested in the brunette Chrissy.
 The American remake reverted to the stereotype and making the blonde the 'desirable' one again.

 - Faux Yay: Averted.
 Whereas its American remake used this as a Running Gag throughout the series, this UK original only ever used it as a one-line joke in the Pilot Episode.
 The second episode sees Robin come clean to the Ropers about being strictly heterosexual, which they accept at face value and move on.

 - Innocent Cohabitation: Like its American remake, the show was largely a response to the growing trend in The '70s of nonsexual, opposite-sex roommates, which just a decade before was almost unheard of.

 - Laxative Prank: Done in The Movie.
 When the property developer is wining and dining Chrissie in an effort to get her to sign over her lease to him.
 Robin, Larry and the chef doctor his food with syrup of figs, castor oil and epsom salts.

 - Loveable Rogue: Larry